bklieger-groq/deep-research-fast/README.md

    - Executive summary
    - Organized content sections
    - Sources with hyperlinks
-   - Follow-up questions and answers
+   - Research questions and answers
 5. Download the report as a Markdown file

 ## Development